ZetaDaemon/bl-sdk-mods/FarmCounter/README.md

 # Farm Counter
 A simple farm counter to keep track of how many times you have run a certain farm.

-The name of the farm can be set in game with changing the text handled in mod settings.
+The settings for Farm Counter can all be configured in the mod settings menu.

 You will need to download [User Feedback](https://bl-sdk.github.io/mods/UserFeedback/) for this to work